cryptic-mortal/trading_agent/README.md

   - Names starting with `gemini` or `flash-` invoke Google Gemini via `google-generativeai`.
   - Other names delegate to OpenAI’s Responses API.
 - Every agent method records whether the LLM path produced content.
 When it fails (missing API key, model error, empty response), the CLI prints a yellow message with `llm_client.LAST_LLM_ERROR` so you can troubleshoot quickly.
-- LLM helpers always fall back to deterministic heuristics when the call fails, preserving functionality without keys.
+- LLM helpers fall back to deterministic descriptions when a call fails, so the system still returns grounded output even without API keys.

 ## Typical Command Examples